 All staff have an up-to-date understanding of current Prevent Issues staff and are able to identify children who may be vulnerable to radicalisation.

-Mr. Brown is the school Single Point of Contact and both Mr. Brown and Mrs Evans receive regular training on the Prevent Agenda.
+Mrs. Evans is the school Single Point of Contact and receives regular training on the Prevent Agenda.

 Child Protection with Safeguarding Policy

 All staff have an up-to-date understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedure appropriately.
 Policies are in line with current guidance and procedures.